 Attended by a great number of crowds, this popular event of Kerala traces its roots back to the Colonial era, the time when the region was under the Portuguese rule.
 And even after they left, this tradition of celebrating the carnival continued to stay in the hearts of local people.
 The aura and charm of this state can be seen through its events and festivals since pre-independence as well as in the post-independence era and Cochin Carnival is one such interesting festival.

-Yes, the names of these men were Ananda Felix Scaria, Antony Anup Scaria along with George Augustine Thundiparambil.
+The names of these men were Ananda Felix Scaria, Antony Anup Scaria, and George Augustine Thundiparambil.
 All three of them had played a very vital role in organising the beach festival in 1984 for honouring the UN declaration of the year 1985.

-It kicks starts by hoisting the Carnival Flag at the Vasco da Gama Square, its main highlight is a grand procession led by the elephants decorated with ornamental trappings.
+1. A Combination of Christmas and New Year.
+It starts with the hoisting of the Carnival Flag at the Vasco da Gama Square.
+Its main highlight is a grand procession led by elephants decorated with ornamental trappings.
 And along with that North Indian dances also form a part of the procession.

 Kochi is a port city situated in Kerala.
 It is a great place to witness the subtle beauty of nature.
 This place is home to various unique events and festivals and the Cochin Carnival is held at the Kochi Fort.
-Kochi or Cochin is located at an approximate distance of around 2,415 km, 1,265km, 2,183, 466 km from Delhi, Mumbai, Kolkata and Bengaluru.
+Kochi or Cochin is located at an approximate distance of around 2,415, 1,265, 2,183, 466 km from Delhi, Mumbai, Kolkata and Bengaluru.
 Let’s discuss how you can reach Cochin via the following routes.

 By Air.
 Kochi has its own airport namely Cochin International Airport (COK).
 This airport is situated at a distance of about 20 km from Nedumbassery which is a suburb of Kochi.
 This airport is considered as one of the largest and busiest airports in the state of Kerala.